oayanda/-Project-17-Automate-Infrastructure-With-IAC-using-Terraform-Part-2/project_17.md

 ![private subnet](/images/p2.png)

 ## Dynamic Tagging of  Resources

-Tags or tagging are very important because it enables the effective management or investigate any aspect of AWS environment.
+Tags or tagging are very important because it enables the effective management any aspect of provisioned AWS resource.

 Create two variables `name` and `tags` in the variable.tf file.